Members of the CCNA research community and Partners are invited to join us in Montreal for the 2018 Science Days and Partners Forum, October 1 – 3

 Trainee events will culminate on Wednesday, October 3 with a CCNA Trainee Data Blitz oral presentation session followed by a half-day Trainee Symposium.
 The theme of the symposium is “Interdisciplinary Research – Challenges and Rewards.”
 The symposium will include guest speakers with expertise in leading and building capacity in interdisciplinary research and will seek to address questions trainees may have about pursuing multidisciplinary work.

 “Dementia Risk Reduction: What the research tells us” (event for the general public)

 Venue: CRIUGM, 4545 Queen Mary Rd, Montreal, QC H3W 1W6

 A special event specifically intended for the general public is being organized by the Knowledge Transfer and Exchange program in collaboration with the Alzheimer’s Society of Canada.
 The event’s theme is risk reduction for neurodegenerative diseases and will feature select CCNA speakers.
 The event will take place in both official languages in the afternoon of Sunday, September 30.
-More details will be posted in the weeks to come.
+For more details, and to register, please visit: the “Dementia Risk Reduction” event page.